History of Yahoo: Marissa Mayer era (2012–2017)

 On September 22, 2016, Yahoo disclosed a data breach in which hackers stole information associated with at least 500 million user accounts in late 2014.
 According to the BBC, this was the largest technical breach reported to date.
 Specific details of material taken include names, email addresses, telephone numbers, encrypted or unencrypted security questions and answers, dates of birth, and encrypted passwords.
-The breach used manufactured web cookies to falsify login credentials, allowing hackers to gain access to any account without a password.
-On December 14, 2016 a separate data breach, occurring earlier around August 2013 was reported.
-This breach affected over 1 billion user accounts and is again considered the largest discovered in the history of the Internet.
+The breach used manufactured web cookies to falsify login credentials, allowing hackers to gain access to any account without needing a password.
+On December 14, 2016 a separate data breach, occurring earlier around August 2013, was reported.
+This breach affected over 1 billion user accounts and was considered the largest discovered in the history of the Internet.